 On September 10, 2020, we announced the successful commissioning of the Fekola mill expansion to 7.5 Mtpa (an increase of 1.5 Mtpa from an assumed base rate of 6 Mtpa).
 Commissioning included completion of all major construction activities associated with the expansion, as well as the successful execution of a five-day mill performance test.
-In addition, all of the Fekola Mine fleet expansion equipment has arrived on site and is operational, with the overall mine expansion now complete.
+In 2021, Fekola Mine fleet expansion equipment became operational and the overall Fekola Mine expansion was completed.

 On September 29, 2020, we entered into a new term equipment facility (the "New Equipment Facility") with Caterpillar Financial Services Corporation for an aggregate principal amount of up to \$40 million.
 The New Equipment Facility is available to our majority-owned subsidiary, Fekola S.A., to finance or refinance up to 75% of the cost of mining fleet and other mining equipment at the Fekola Mine.
 On October 26, 2020, Fekola S.A. drew down the entire amount under the New Equipment Facility.
 Each equipment loan is repayable in 20 equal quarterly installments.
 The final repayment date is five years from the first disbursement under each equipment loan.
 The interest rate on each loan is a rate per annum equal to EURIBOR plus a margin of 4.25%.
 A commitment fee of 0.85% per annum on the undrawn balance on the New Equipment Facility for the term of the facility is also due, payable quarterly commencing 12 months from the date of the agreement.
-We and our wholly-owned subsidiary, Mali Mining Investments Limited, have guaranteed the New Equipment Facility and security is given over the equipment of Fekola S.A.
+B2Gold and its wholly-owned subsidiary, Mali Mining Investments Limited, have guaranteed the New Equipment Facility and security is given over the equipment of Fekola S.A.